machine-detonation/F7DAA0/README.md

 • I block freely so if u see me w/ a "dni" list somwhre it jst means that the ppl on that list get blocked.

+• I kinda have no sense of humor; I'll laugh at pretty much anythng as long as u don't take it *TOO* far.

 ## BEFORE YOU INTERACT / FOLLOW

 again..
 I'm a young fella (under 16yrs old), adults in general (no matter the age!) need to limit interaction w/ me unless I alr know u